-Name of Center: Center for Disabilities Rights Address: 497 State Street, Rochester NY 14608 Contract No.: C012609 Report Period: October 1, 2015 - September 30, 2016 Contact Person: Bruce Darling, President / CEO Program Contact: Rebecca Payton, Assistant Director of IL Programs Board President Authorization: Roberta Wallach
+Name of Center: Center for Disability Rights

+Address: 497 State Street, Rochester, NY 14608

+Contact Person: Bruce Darling, President / CEO

+Program Contact: Rebecca Payton, Assistant Director of IL Programs

+Board President Authorization: Roberta Wallach

-- 1. At least one community health care based training program will adopt a disability awareness Independent Living philosophy component developed by CDR into its curriculum for its health care workers. - 2.
-At least one local school system or Committee on Special Education (CSE) will make a policy change in the development of transition plans for students with disabilities to include bilingual information on Independent Living Centers, ACCES-VR, and community-based service agency linkages. - 3.
+- At least one community health care based training program will adopt a disability awareness Independent Living philosophy developed by CDR into its curriculum for its health care workers. - 2.
+At least one local school system or Committee on Special Education (CSE) will make a policy change in the development of transition plans for students with disabilities to include bilingual information on Independent Living services, ACCES-VR, and community-based service agency linkages. - 3.
 There will be an increase in the number of people with disabilities and/or center staff that serve on education related non-profit community based agency or organization boards, committees, and task forces that previously have not had representation from the disability community.